 The only other tour we actually did while on the cruise was the Boston Ghosts & Gravestones.
 It was very informative and a lot of fun even if we did spend our honeymoon gallivanting from cemetery to cemetery.
 Some couples want the relaxation of a luxurious beach resort, and we’re like, “Nah, let’s walk around a bunch of old cities, talk about dead people, and walk across their graves.” ;)

-Our guide was a hoot.
-(And based on looks, may possibly be related to the Afflecks??)
+Our guide was a hoot… told ya that old person mentality is contagious, didn’t I?
+(And based on looks, he may possibly be related to the Afflecks??)

 Just look at all those old buildings!!!
-The architecture of really old cities is absolutely stunning.
+The architecture of really old cities in the United States is absolutely stunning.
 Gah, it kills me!

 We wandered through a few neighborhoods like North End and Beacon Hill as well as Boston Common park which is the starting point of the Freedom Trail.
 Beacon Hill is one of my favorite neighborhoods with its charming architecture, brick sidewalks, and gaslights.
 I love me some gaslights!
 We didn’t get to venture to every neighborhood in the Boston area, but there is a lot of diversity and cultural differences.
 They seem to have very, very distinctive vibes which I love.